snimu/blog/contents/truly-decentralized-training/article.md

 **Disadvantages:** I see two disadvantages to this approach:

 1. During inference, we cannot use a kv-cache in bidirectional models.
 This means that while we can in principle use the model stack as a causal model, we have to compute the entire attention matrix at every step, which is really expensive.
 2. *If* we need to post-train the model stack in order to align the individual models' hidden states, then we need to use a causal mask in every model, or we will be unable to train all token positions in parallel.
 Changing a bidirectional model to a causal model is not trivial, and after this post-training we might have to use a causal mask in all models during inference as well, which gets rid of all the advantages discussed above.

 These disadvantages are significant.
 It seems likly that simply using causal models only is the better choice.

 In the next sections, I will discuss techniques that work for a model stack of either causal or bidirectional models.

-### Loop hidden states (and split the head)
+### Loop hidden states

-I will present the following techniques with causal models, because they seem more useful for those, and I need to pick one type of model to illustrate them.
-Again, I see no reason why they wouldn't work for bidirectional models as well.

-This is optional, and if it doesn't work it would not invalidate the first part of the article.

-#### Loop hidden states

 In [COCONUT]((https://arxiv.org/abs/2412.06769)), the authors post-train a model to recycle its output hidden states at the input to replace Chain of Thought (CoT) traces with latent reasoning.
 The fact that this works well makes me think two things: